chibuzormax/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - 7. Smile in the mirror task
 - 8. Hexadecimal task
 - 9. Patience, persistence and perspiration make an unbeatable combination for success task
+- 10. Inventing is a combination of brains and materials.
+The more brains you use, the less material you need task